Frederik Meijer Gardens & Sculpture Park

 Every visit to Frederik Meijer Gardens and Sculpture Park should include a stroll through the Children’s Garden, with or without kids.
 It’s just that inviting.

-The Children’s Garden is open year-round.
+Bonus: The Children’s Garden is open year-round.

 This incredible outdoor space is a must for kids.
 The children’s garden is not far from the exit near the tropical conservatory.